-Tried & Tested: The 5 Best Silicone-Free Hair-Styling Products
+Found: The 12 Best Silicone-Free Hair-Styling Products We've Ever Tried

 "Over time, hair products can deposit on the scalp leading to skin irritation and inflammation.
 You may experience dryness, itching, and flakes as a result," board-certified dermatologist Joshua Zeichner, M.D., says of buildup.